nosqlbench/nosqlbench/activitytype-cql/src/main/resources/cql.md

 ### CQL ActivityType Parameters

-- **driver** - default: dse - The type of driver to use, either dse, or oss.
+- **cqldriver** - default: dse - The type of driver to use, either dse, or oss.
 If you need DSE-specific features, use the dse driver.
 If you are connecting to an OSS Apache Cassandra cluster, you must use the oss driver.
 The oss driver option is only available in nosqlbench.
 - **host** - The host or hosts to use for connection points to the cluster.
 If you specify multiple values here, use commas with no spaces.